turingschool/backend-curriculum-site/module2/lessons/form_with.md

   * If you wish to direct your form request to a particular URL, you would use form_with url: my_nifty_url_path instead.
 To see more in depth options on what form_with accepts be sure to check out the [API documentation](https://api.rubyonrails.org/v6.0.3.4/classes/ActionView/Helpers/FormHelper.html#method-i-form_with).
   * Methods to create form controls are called on the form builder object `f`.
   * `form_with` can be used to create forms that are not tied to a model
+  * We need to pass the option `local: true` in order to avoid our form being submitted using AJAX

 ### Strong Params with form_with